SashaCHU-st/Nasa/README.md

 # Write steps

-This is a project I worked on to practice building a full-stack application.
+This is a project I worked on to practice building a full stack application.

 There are still some bugs, which I am aware of, and from time to time, I try to fix them little by little.